Protesters and supporters clash at Boxing Day hunt

 And teacher Ruth Griffiths, who lives in Bassaleg, added: "I have been coming here every year to show I am against the traditional hunt.

-"It was shocking to see one of the huntsman lose control of a dog - it ended up going into a crowd of people - which was quite scary."
+"It was shocking to see one of the huntsman lose control of a horse - it ended up going into a crowd of people - which was quite scary."

 The hunt was made up of riders of varying ages.

-Attempts were made to get a comment from members of the traditional hunt.
+Attempts were made to get a comment from members of the hunt.

-Crowds packed the roadside in front of the Angel Hotel in Abergavenny today for the annual Boxing Day hunt.
+And a Boxing Day hunt also took place in Abergavenny, where crowds packed the roadside in front of the Angel Hotel in Abergavenny.

 At least 300 people had turned out in force to watch the yearly spectacle.